Find My Cancer Drug

 BRAF is a protein kinase that plays a role in regulating genes that are responsible for cell replication and survival.
 It is estimated that 50% of melanomas contain an abnormal form of BRAF (also called a mutation).
-This mutated form of BRAF appears to promote overgrowth of these cancer cells.
+This mutated form of BRAF promotes overgrowth of these cancer cells.
 Vemurafenib works by blocking the actions of the abnormal BRAF, inhibiting cell replication and potentially causing cell death.

-There are a number of things you can do to manage the side effects of Vemurafenib.
+There are a number of things you can do to manage the side effects of vemurafenib.
 Talk to your doctor or nurse about these recommendations.
 They can help you decide what will work best for you.
 These are some of the most common side effects:

-Take anti-nausea medications as prescribed.
-If you continue to have nausea or vomiting, notify your doctor or nurse so they can help you manage this side effect.
+Talk to your doctor or nurse so they can prescribe medications to help you manage nausea and vomiting.
 In addition, dietary changes may help.
 Avoid things that may worsen the symptoms, such as heavy or greasy/fatty, spicy or acidic foods (lemons, tomatoes, oranges).
 Try antacids, (e.g. milk of magnesia, calcium tablets such as Tums), saltines, or ginger ale to lessen symptoms.
-Read the Nausea & Vomiting Tip Sheet for more suggestions.

 Call your doctor or nurse if you are unable to keep fluids down for more than 12 hours or if you feel lightheaded or dizzy at any time.

-While on cancer treatment you may need to adjust your schedule to manage fatigue.
+Fatigue is very common during cancer treatment and is an overwhelming feeling of exhaustion that is not usually relieved by rest.
+While on cancer treatment, and for a period after, you may need to adjust your schedule to manage fatigue.
 Plan times to rest during the day and conserve energy for more important activities.
 Exercise can help combat fatigue; a simple daily walk with a friend can help.
-Talk to your healthcare team and see OncoLink's section on fatigue for helpful tips on dealing with this side effect.
+Talk to your healthcare team for helpful tips on dealing with this side effect.

 Your hair may become thin, brittle, or may fall out.
 This typically begins two to three weeks after treatment starts.
 This hair loss can be all body hair, including pubic, underarm, legs/arms, eyelashes, and nose hairs.
 The use of scarves, wigs, hats and hairpieces may help.
 Hair generally starts to regrow soon after treatment is completed.
 Remember your hair helps keep you warm in cold weather, so a hat is particularly important in cold weather or to protect you from the sun.
-Read more on alopecia.

 Decrease in Appetite

 In clinical trials, several patients developed a condition called uveitis, which is a swelling or irritation of the middle layer of the eye.
-Symptoms of this condition include blurry vision, "floaters" (dark spots in the field of vision), eye redness or pain and sensitivity to light.
+Symptoms of this condition include blurry vision, "floaters" (dark spots in the field of vision), eye redness or pain, and sensitivity to light.
 If you develop any of these symptoms, notify your healthcare provider right away.